DonaldWhyte/double/README.md

 assert!(robot.move_forward.called_with(100);
 ```

 The above code checks that `do_something_with_the_robot()` should tell the robot to move 100 units forward.
 However, sometimes you might not want to be this specific.
 This can make tests being too rigid.
 Over specification leads to brittle tests and obscures the intent of tests.
-Therefore, it is encouraged to specify only what's necessary &em; no more, no less.
+Therefore, it is encouraged to specify only what's necessary &mdash; no more, no less.

 If you care that `moved_forward()` will be called but aren't interested in its actual argument, you can simply assert on the call count: